 For basins with a 1% longitudinal slope, it will be necessary to incorporate cells into the design, making sure that the depth of ponded water does not exceed 2 feet, because sloped basin floors cause water to move downhill, thereby decreasing the likelihood of infiltration.
 Make lateral slopes flat (i.e., 0% slope).

 After the basin floor is shaped, place soil additives on the basin floor to amend the soil.
 The soil additives shall include compost, properly aged to kill any seed stock contained within the compost.
 Do not put biosolids in the compost.
-Mix native soils that were excavated from the A or B horizons to create the basin with the compost, and then scarify the native
+Mix native soils that were excavated from the A or B horizons, cover the compost, and then scarify the native